 It is obvious that those who have read this book either missed this quote entirely or omitted the part of the quote I’ve presented above, and for obvious reasons.

 Now, the question is what was meant by ‘Black Afrika’ according to Diop?
 Keep in mind, his books were written in French, not English.
 Obviously, someone incorrectly translated this part to mean Black Afrika.
 However, any student of that History knows that he was referring to the ancient and medieval West Afrikan Civilizations of Ghana, Mali, and Songhay and the rest of Afrika, south of the Sahara.
 And this is what is meant by his statement that Islam was propagated peaceably in West Afrika, and not North Afrika.
 In North Afrika, the Arabs did conquer it and its people by force.
 They then enslaved many of our people there and they are still doing so.
 They have also have been systematically trying to destroy Black Civilization since they arrived in North Afrika.
-Most importantly is the fact that all of Afrika is Black Afrika, not just Afrika, south of the Sahara.
+Most importantly is the fact that all of Afrika is Black Afrika, not just Afrika, south of the Sahara, including Kemet (Egypt) and the rest of the ancient Nile Valley Civilizations, as Dr. Cheikh Anta Diop tirelessly set out to prove.
 As the late, great, Dr. John Henrik Clarke reminds us, “All people in Afrika, who are not Afrikans (Black) are either invaders or the descendants of invaders”.

 It is also obvious they’ve never read the highly researched book entitled, “The Destruction of Black Civilization: Great Issues of a Race from 4500 B.C.–2000 A.D.” by Dr. Chancellor Williams.
 But you sure need to do so.

-This is how Arabs view the Black people.
+Below are quotes from Arab themselves and how Arabs view the Black people.
 And their actions collectively, towards Black people over the course of the last 1,400 years or more proves it.
 The Arabs are not our friends.
-They’ve proven this over the course of the last 1,400 years or more
+They’ve more than proven this over the course of the last 1,400 years or more.